Subarashii-no-Fansub/jekyll-now/_posts/2016-09-07-Cost-Fansub.md

 ### For others fansubs

 They buy in general a dedicated server (for FTP/XDCC/Storage).
 <br>Some have that at ~18€ per months for 2TB.
+With the server, they can have private FTP for subbing processs, XDCCs, website + direct link.
+And the chat is on a existing IRC server.
-Others have money and buy approximatively 80€/months (RDP server to encode + dedicated server) + dedicated server for hosting (25€).
+<br>Others have money (by themself or by using donation) and buy approximatively 100€/months (RDP server to encode + dedicated server at 80€ + a dedicated server for hosting (20€).
 <br>Hosting can be done in a blog-enterprise if content is not really licensed…